JoepKockelkorn/joepkockelkorn.com/content/blog/loaders-in-angular-revisited.md

 > A navigation failed because one of the resolvers completed without emitting a value.

-So if we don't return a value from a resolver, the loading indicator logic will work as expected and only a single `NavigationCancel` event will be triggered.
-This does however mean the redirect logic should be moved elsewhere.
-To still have the 'redirect to 404' logic, we can add some code to the app component:
+So if we don't return a value from a resolver,
+[the loading indicator logic](https://ultimatecourses.com/blog/angular-loading-spinners-with-router-events) will work as expected and only a single `NavigationCancel` event will be triggered.
+This does however mean the redirect logic is no longer in the guard.
+To still have the app redirect to a 404 page when the resolver returns no data, we can add a side-effect to the app component:

 ```ts
 @Component(...)